enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 Request object structure
 ------------------------

-Each handler function, present in a controller, receives as parameter a ``request`` object.
+Each handler function in a controller receives a ``request`` object as a parameter.
 This request had its attribute ``uri`` removed.

 The same value can be retrieved using the following call: